oqyh/Useful-Batch-Files/Delete All Specific What In txt/README.md

 ## What Does That Mean?
-start.bat Will delete what's in delete-these-files.txt
-and make sure you include extension at end of file names (file.txt .. file.exe ... file.png)
+start.bat Will delete what's in delete-these-files.txt only and make sure you include extension at end of file names (file.txt .. file.exe ... file.png)